Psychedelic/dab-docs/docs/resources/what-is-dab.md

 DAB Registries is a broad term for any registry that follows DAB's [Registry Standard](../standard/getting-started.md).

 DAB Registries are split up into two camps: verified and unverfied.
 The only difference between verified & unverified registries is that **verified registries have been vetted by the DAB community and deemed in-demand & trustworthy**.
 Being accepted as a DAB verified registry meens more exposure to your registry and provides a stamp of approval from the DAB governing body as a whole.
+As previously mentioned, these are the registries that are kept track of by the DAB Router canister.

-Newly created registries all start out as unverified be design.
+Newly created registries all start out as unverified by design.
 This allows **anyone to be able to create a registry** for any purpose, without the need for vetting by an entire community.

-To request verification on your registry, submit this form.
+To request verification of your registry, submit [this form](https://dab-ooo.typeform.com/to/m8qBZHWu).